We seek exceptional businesses and we concentrate capital in our winners. We have used this strategy to outperform the S&P 500* since 2013.

 We are agile

 We invest across many sectors and market caps to ensure clients have access to the best opportunities.
-We are typically overweight in Tech, Telecom, Consumer, and Life Sciences and generally avoid the Energy, Commodity, and Transportation sectors.
+We are typically overweight in Tech, Telecom, Consumer, and Life Sciences and generally avoid the Energy, Commodity, and Bank sectors.

-Our fees are low
+Our fees are fair

 We are not a sprawling fund business.
-We treat Andvari like an investment partnership by keeping overhead minimal and offering a very competitive fee structure.
+We treat Andvari like an investment partnership by keeping overhead minimal and offering a competitive fee structure.
 Growing our collective wealth is our top priority.

 We believe in alignment